stackmate

 • publicRead - boolean, optional - whether the objects are publicly available for reading, false by default

-The typical Common Service Options apply here too.
+The typical apply here too.

 Accessing the bucket